 For the AQA GCSE Media students will be expected to complete two exams: Media One and Media Two and a coursework module.
 Students will complete an in depth study of a range of Close Study Products (CSP) in relation to the four areas of the theoretical framework: Media language, representations, industries and audiences, these will be analysed in relation to a range of media theories.

 - Media Paper One - 1 hour and 30 minutes, (84 marks) - 35%

 - Media Paper Two - 1 hour and 30 minutes, (84 marks) - 35%

 - Non examined component (NEA) - 30%

 - Students will be expected to produce a media product in line with a detailed brief.

 - Media studies CSP booklet

-- Miss M Rahman (Deputy head of English and Media studies)
+- Miss M Rahman (Head of English and Media studies)